 💡 Final Thoughts

-By leveraging SQL Server's XQuery capabilities and DMVs, you can gain deep insights into query performance and execution behavior directly from saved plan files.
-This method is particularly useful when troubleshooting or optimizing complex queries.
+By leveraging SQL Server's XQuery capabilities and DMVs, you can gain deep insights into query performance behavior directly from saved files.
+This method is essential for automated performance auditing or comparing plans across different server environments.